moehman/zmr-tool/README.md

   PRINTF("GOODBYE!\N");
 ```

-The special value ':' for an empty template was inspired by the : no-op shell command.
-These two are equivalent except that the -t parameter does not launch an external process:
+The special value `:` for an empty template was inspired by the `:` no-op shell command.
+These two are equivalent except that the `-t` parameter does not launch an external process:
 ```
-$ zmr -z 'void foo( ) {}' -x ':' hello.c -p0    # removes the foo() function with a process the returns nothing
+$ zmr -z 'void foo( ) {}' -x ':' hello.c -p0    # removes foo() with a process the returns nothing
-$ zmr -z 'void foo( ) {}' -t ':' hello.c -p0    # removes the foo() function by substitution with an empty template
+$ zmr -z 'void foo( ) {}' -t ':' hello.c -p0    # removes foo() by substituting an empty template
 ```

 ### 2.3 Working with Archive Files

-Editing a file inside a zip archive (change the -p0 flag to -i flag to actually write the changes to the archive):
+Editing a file inside a zip archive (change the `-p0` flag to `-i` flag to actually write the changes to the archive):
 ```
 $ zmr -a test.zip -z 'function hello() {_}' -r 's/TODO/DONE/' src/main.js -p0
 {